Ethiopia's Tigray region: War behind a 'steel wall' | DW | 01.03.2021

 "Residents and aid workers on the ground continue reporting incidents of house searches and indiscriminate looting, including of household items, farming equipment, ambulances and office vehicles, allegedly by various armed actors.''

-US Secretary of State Antony Blinken said that "the United States is gravely concerned by reported atrocities and the overall deteriorating situation in the Tigray region of Ethiopia."
+US Secretary of State Antony Blinken said, "The United States is gravely concerned by reported atrocities and the overall deteriorating situation in the Tigray region of Ethiopia."

-Blinken called on the African Union and the international community to help address the "worsening humanitarian crisis" emphasizing the urge of the immediate withdrawal of Eritrean and Amhara regional forces from Tigray and the "unhindered delivery of assistance to those in Tigray."
+Blinken called on the African Union and the international community to help address the "worsening humanitarian crisis," emphasizing an urge for the immediate withdrawal of Eritrean and Amhara regional forces from Tigray and the "unhindered delivery of assistance to those in Tigray."

 The state-run Ethiopian Human Rights Commission said in a statement that preliminary investigations indicated that Eritrean soldiers had killed an unknown number of civilians in Axum, in retaliation for an earlier attack by Tigray People's Liberation Front (TPLF) soldiers.

-Note: Correction: An earlier version of this article incorrectly spelled Ethiopian Prime Minister Abiy Ahmed's name.
-The error has been corrected.